 MORRISA MALTZ (director, producer)

 Morrisa Maltz is an artist and filmmaker.
 She holds a BA from Columbia University where she majored in fine art.
-Her work has been shown at MOCA, Los Angeles, as well as at the MCA, Santa Barbara.
+Her work has been shown at MOCA, LA, as well as at the MCA, Santa Barbara.
+In 2012, she created Mofones, an art product for iphone that was sold at Urban Outfitters and Museum stores worldwide.
 Her first film, The Caretaker, won Best Live Action Short at the 2012 LES Film Festival in New York.
 Her second short film, Odyssea premiered at Slamdance in 2014.
-Morrisa’s first feature documentary, INGRID, premiered at Slamdance 2018.
+Most recently, her music video for DYAN's, Looking For Knives, was featured on Creator's Project/ VICE.
+Morrisa’s first feature documentary, Ingrid, premiered at Slamdance 2018 and she is currently in production on a narrative/doc hybrid feature, The Unknown Country, an AFS North Texas Pioneer Grant supported project.

 DANIELLE FIROOZI (co-producer) Ann Arbor, MI